 Here at Amro Music, one of the questions we hear most often is, "How much does a baby grand cost?"
 Most music stores don't post prices for new pianos on their sites for a couple reasons:

-You could spend as little as a few thousand dollars or as much as $100,000 if you wanted.
+So the answer to the question is, there's no "one-size-fits-all" answer.
+Some baby grands are as low as a few thousand dollars and others are well over $100,000.
 With so much information readily available on the Internet, it can be a bit overwhelming to know where to start your search or what questions to ask.

 You should know that all pianos are not created equally, even if they look similar.
 So, how can you tell when it is worth spending more, and what you will get from the added cost?
 Here are a few factors that can affect the price:

 For grand pianos, we're talking about the length.
 For uprights, we're talking about the height.
 Better pianos tend to be slightly larger, which gives them a more desirable touch and tone.